 - Still photographs are permitted, provided that the team has the rights to them.
 The photos do not need to be created during the film challenge time period.

-- Each participating group must have at least one representative at the official Project-4 Film Challenge kick off event on Wednesday, August 9 at 7:00 p.m. at the Maumee Indoor Theater located at 601 Conant Street.
+- Each participating group must have at least one representative at the official 48-Hour Film Challenge kick off event on Friday, February 7 at 6:00 p.m. at the Maumee Indoor Theater located at 601 Conant Street.